aamer236/CHIP_Monks/README.md

 ## Note
 **Mandatory for all the changes**
-1. if ur change effect the [design](./src) you have change/update testbench accordingly.
+1. Any modifications/changes to design must be accompanied by corresponding updates to the testbench(s).
-2. U have to provide a screenshot of proof of waveform or logs to prove that your code/changes are working.
+2. You have to provide a screenshot of waveform or logs after modifying the design to prove that your code/design/changes are working.